papyros/papyros.github.io/source/_posts/2014-12-19-weekly-status-update.markdown

 categories: weekly-status
 ---

+**UPDATE:** Quantum OS has been renamed to Papyros to avoid trademark issues.

-We'lll be starting weekly status updates to share progress on the various components of Quantum OS.
+We'll be starting weekly status updates to share progress on the various components of Quantum OS.

 ### QML Material